Obi-Wan Kenobi Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Obi-Wan Kenobi Season 2 Release Date, Cast, Plot, and Everything You Need to Know

 One of Deborah Chow’s finest American television miniseries to date is Obi-Wan Kenobi.
-Deborah Chow, Ewan McGregor, Kathleen Kennedy, Michelle Rejwan, with Joby Harold served as executive producers on the film Obi-Wan Kenobi.
+Deborah Chow, Ewan McGregor, Kathleen Kennedy, Michelle Rejwan, and Joby Harold served as executive producers on the film Obi-Wan Kenobi.

 Ewan McGregor plays the major character in the new Star Wars television series.
-In the Star Wars prequel trilogies, he portrays Obi-Wan Kenobi.
+During the Star Wars prequel trilogies, he portrays Obi-Wan Kenobi.

-We will get to watch Kenobi set out to rescue Princess Leia, who has been abducted by the Galactic Empire, and fight his old student, Darth Vader, since the events of the series will be shown a decade after Star Wars: Episode III: Revenge of the Sith.
+We will get to watch Kenobi set out to rescue Princess Leia, who has been abducted by the Galactic Empire, and fight his old student, Darth Vader, since the events of the series will be shown a period of ten years after Star Wars: Episode III: Revenge of the Sith.

-Ewan McGregor, Hayden Christensen, Joel Edgerton, Indira Varma, Rupert Friend, Sung Kang, Bonnie Piesse, Moses Ingram, and a host of other well-known and talented actors appear in Obi-Wan Kenobi.

 Obi-Wan Kenobi’s first season’s first two episodes made their Disney+ debut on May 27, 2022, after the start of production in July 2020.
 Up until June 22, the remaining four episodes were made available every week.